Challenging an Employment and Support Allowance Decision - Appeal against the decision

 If the new decision does not make you better off, your appeal will carry on but now it will be against the new decision.

-If your appeal carries on, your appeal form will be sent to HM Courts and Tribunals Service, who run the First Tier Tribunal.
+If your appeal carries on, your appeal form will be sent to HM Courts and Tribunals Service (HMCTS), which runs the First Tier Tribunal.
 The benefit office will also include their response.
 This explains:

 How they came to their decision